mahmoud/lithoxyl/docs/overview.rst

   app_log.add_sink(agg_sink)

 Now, we have a technically complete system.
-At any given point after this, the last 100 events passing through the system will be available inside the AggregateSink.
+At any given point after this, the last 100 events that passed through our application log will be available inside the AggregateSink.

 Structured logging is a critical step for many applications.
 The ability to parse and load logs opens up many new roads in debugging,